Do you want to draw flower doodles in your art journal but sometimes don’t have any inspiration or ideas?

 Step 4.
 Draw a curvy stem.

-How to draw flower doodles from your imagination
+How to draw simple flower doodles from your imagination

 This is where it all becomes even more interesting and creative.